Contents of the document:

 All signage displayed throughout the building must be read and adhered too.

-In readiness of our opening on 15th July (date is subject to change dependent on Government decision) we will be making some changes to our operation whilst maintaining the high standards of customer care and professional service that we provide.
+We have made some changes to our operation whilst maintaining the high standards of customer care and professional service that we provide.

 This document, in conjunction with our site-specific risk assessments, sets out all the measures that we have put in place to ensure safety to all guests and staff during this time.